Udgin/blog/blog.md

             | 3 -> (1, 12)
             // for day of week
             | 4 -> (0, 6)
-            // thow an exception if don't know for what part of date time we need values
+            // throw an exception if don't know for what part of date time we need values
             | _ -> raise (TooMuchArgumentsException i)

         // active pattern to match regexp